×

 If you have not spent a lot of time in Scotland, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "Buying a home in Scotland can be a great investment, as property prices are generally on the rise.
 However, it is important to consider your financial situation and lifestyle before making a decision.
 Renting can be a great option if you are looking for flexibility and don't want to commit to a long-term mortgage.
 It can also be a good way to get to know an area before deciding to buy.
-Ultimately, the decision to buy or rent a home in Scotland should be based on your individual needs and preferences," explained one expat living in Scotland.
+Ultimately, the decision to buy or rent a home in Scotland should be based on your individual needs and preferences," said one expat in Scotland.

 What should I pack when moving to Scotland?